openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/integrate-openvino-with-your-application.rst

 ``ov::InferRequest`` class provides methods for model inference in OpenVINO™ Runtime.
-Create an infer request using the following code (see :doc:`InferRequest detailed ../../documentation <integrate-openvino-with-your-application/inference-request>` for more details):
+Create an infer request using the following code (see :doc:`InferRequest documentation <integrate-openvino-with-your-application/inference-request>` for more details):

 .. tab-set::